readthedocs/readthedocs.org/docs/dev/design/secure-api-access-from-builders.rst

 Attaching tokens to projects only is possible, but it will require to manage the authentication manually.
+This is since Knox requires a user to be attached to the token, and this user is used in their ``TokenAuthentication`` class.
+An alternative is to use the DRF API key package, which doesn't require a user, but then if we wanted to extend this functionality to our normal APIs, we will have to implement the authentication manually.

 Kepping backwards compatibility
 -------------------------------